Mark Becker, LCSW-C

 Alisa Breetz, M.A., PhD

 Alisa received her bachelor’s degree from Brown University and her Ph.D. in Clinical Psychology at American University.
 Alisa completed her clinical psychology internship at Duke University Medical Center where she trained under nationally recognized experts in Dialectical Behavior Therapy and Cognitive Behavioral Therapy.
-While in graduate school at American, she completed an externship with Dr. Christine Courtois, specialists and a colleague of Dr. Sprei’s.
+While in graduate school at American, she completed an externship with Dr. Christine Courtois, an internationally known trauma specialist and a colleague of Dr. Sprei’s.
 As a Clinical Associate with Dr. Courtois, Alisa specialized in the treatment of complex and cumulative trauma following a relationship-based therapy approach.
 Alisa has also been a Psychology Associate at Stixrud & Associates conducting psycho-educational and neuropsychological testing and has been an adjunct faculty instructor at American University and a Clinical affiliate at George Washington University Counseling Center.

 Ms. Breetz welcomes clients with a wide range of concerns, including mood, anxiety, and personality disorder issues.
 Alisa has particular research and clinical interest in the treatment of self-destructive behaviors and symptoms related to emotional dysregulation.
 She enjoys helping clients to identify their personal goals and values and to develop specific skills to create a more rewarding and value-driven life.
 She is committed to providing compassionate treatment that balances for change with acceptance of current realities.
 Her approach to psychotherapy is collaborative, empathic, result-oriented, and flexible, and emphasizes the importance of creating a genuine, supportive and honest therapeutic relationship.